Cog-Creators/Red-DiscordBot/docs/cog_guides/permissions.rst

 **Description**

-Creates a rule that will overwrites the current permissions for the command.
+Creates a rule that will overwrite the current permissions for the command.
 You can allow or deny the usage of a command or a cog for a special member, a voice channel, a text channel, a role or a guild.